peppymastermind/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u (a script that takes a list of words as input and prints only words that appear exactly once) grep -i "root" /etc/passwd (Display lines containing the pattern root from the file /etc/passwd) grep -c -i "bin" /etc/passwd (Display the number of lines that contain the pattern bin in the file /etc/passwd)
+sort | uniq -u (a script that takes a list of words as input and prints only words that appear exactly once) grep -i "root" /etc/passwd (Display lines containing the pattern root from the file /etc/passwd) grep -c -i "bin" /etc/passwd (Display the number of lines that contain the pattern bin in the file /etc/passwd) grep -i "root" -A 3 /etc/passwd (Display lines containing the pattern root and 3 lines after them in the file /etc/passwd.)